TechLabs-Berlin/st21-what-the-wine/blog.md

 - each wine item needs a `flavor_profile`, randomized: `flavor_profile` is an object with three keys: `bitter`, `sweet`, `dry`.
 Each key has a randomized number from 1-5.
 - each wine item needs a `wine_type` property:
   - wine_type searches each wine item by grape-> depending on the grapes, it will assign a `red` or `white` value.
-- In addition, the `food_names` for each wine item are parsed into a list
+- In addition, the `food_names` for each wine item are then parsed into a list

 ![wineItem](https://user-images.githubusercontent.com/60686512/125202039-2764d200-e272-11eb-8f59-6bd5c5a71f81.png)